Home » Latest News »

-Retired policewoman at Hastings Court Care Home has gone back to ‘work’ after finding a life of leisure isn’t all it’s cracked up to be
+Retired policewoman at Hastings Court Care Home in East Sussex has gone back to ‘work’ after finding a life of leisure isn’t all it’s cracked up to be

 Our Hastings Court resident Diana Cornwell, 86, worked as a Police Officer in Penge, South London and moved to Hastings for a life by the sea when she came to the end of her career.
 But the desire to be useful never left her and made her restless – so Hastings Court Care Home has given her a ‘job’.